-Once I had double checked everything was packed in the hospital bag myself and the man had fitted the car seat we headed off to the hospital which was about half hour away in another town.
+Once I had double checked everything was packed in the hospital bag myself, and the man had fitted the car seat we headed off to the hospital which was about half hour away in another town.
 It was probably the strangest car ride I had ever experienced what with being wired up to the tens machine, listening to the music I made and knowing that we were soon to become a family of 3.

 We got to the hospital not long before midday and was shown to the labour ward.
-The midwife introduced herself as Yvonne and told me she would be there with me throughout the whole thing as long as baby was out by the end of her shift!
+The midwife introduced herself as Yvonne and told me she would be there with me throughout the whole thing as long as the baby was out by the end of her shift!

-Yvonne suggested that I tried a bath to ease the pain but after a few minutes I felt really uncomfortable, I went back to the bed but this was still uncomfortable.
-I tried the birthing ball but I couldn’t even get my legs around it, she explained that he had lowered and ushered me onto the bed so that she could have a look.
+Yvonne suggested that I tried a bath to ease the pain but after a few minutes I felt uncomfortable, I went back to the bed, but this was still uncomfortable.
+I tried the birthing ball, but I couldn’t even get my legs around it, she explained that he had lowered and ushered me onto the bed so that she could have a look.
 At this point it really did get painful, I just remember lots of screaming and lots of cursing at the an which I doubt was from the gas & air.

 After a few more minutes I was told I was allowed to push.
-I pushed and I pushed until it felt like I had just squeezed a rugby ball out of my arse sideways.
-But this wasn’t a rugby ball and it didn’t come out of my arse.
+I pushed, and I pushed until it felt like I had just squeezed a rugby ball out of my arse sideways.
+But this wasn’t a rugby ball, and it didn’t come out of my arse.

 I had given birth.

-The original plan was for him to be put straight onto my chest but this didn’t happen.
+The original plan was for him to be put straight onto my chest, but this didn’t happen.
 I didn’t want to know him at first.
-I was in so much shock from what had just happened, it took a while for the placenta to come out so was freaking out with that and was shocked at the size of it.
+I was in so much shock from what had just happened; it took a while for the placenta to come out so was freaking out with that and was shocked at the size of it.
 I think I had mentally prepared myself for a 40+ hour labour as I have read and heard about many times.
 I didn’t think it would all be over in one day like that.